lildude/starling-sweeper/README.md

 - Set the following configuration variables, either in the Heroku UI, or using the Heroku CLI:
   - `STARLING_WEBHOOK_SECRET` - used to validate inbound requests
   - `STARLING_PERSONAL_ACCESS_TOKEN` - used to request transfers to savings goal
-  - `STARLING_SAVING_GOAL` -  the identifier of the target savings goal
+  - `STARLING_SAVING_GOAL` -  the identifier of the target savings goal.
+If not set, rounding will not occur.
   - `STARLING_SWEEP_THRESHOLD` - optional threshold, in _pounds_, for incoming payments to trigger a sweep.
 If not set, sweeping will not occur.
   - `STARTLING_SWEEP_SAVING_GOAL` - optional identifier of the target savings goal for sweeps.
 Defaults to `STARLING_SAVING_GOAL` if not set.